Yes, veterans facing burn pit exposure in Iraq and Afghanistan can get disability compensation.

 In other words, soldiers subjected to burn pit exposure may or may not have diseases and disabilities associated to breathing in those toxic fumes and may have other diseases or disabilities.
 However, under the VA’s regulations, a soldier can still be service-connected even without a presumptive disability.

 Have you developed disabilities or diseases from burn pit exposure overseas?
 Have you been been denied service connection or granted a low rating?
-If you need help appealing a claim, please contact the Berry Law Firm today by clicking here or by calling us at (888) 883-2483 for a free consultation.
+If you need help appealing a claim, please contact the Berry Law today by clicking here or by calling us at (888) 883-2483 for a free consultation.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.